Common Questions About Secured Credit Cards

 Q: Can secured credit cards be used like regular credit cards?

 A: Yes, secured credit cards work like other types of credit cards.
-They are issued by networks like MasterCard, Visa or Discover and are accepted anywhere that accepts payment by those networks.
+They are issued by networks like MasterCard, Visa and are accepted anywhere that accepts payment by those networks.
 The balance is due at the end of the billing cycle and must be paid by the due date, or interest will be applied.
 Even though the cardholder has paid the deposit to the bank that issued the card, late fees and interest still accrue if purchases are not paid off in full by the payment due date.

 Q: What types of fees are there for secured credit cards?